 GtkBuilder and UI file

-We made very simple editor in the previous section.
+We made a very simple editor in the previous section.
 It reads files at the start and writes them out at the end of the program.
 It works, but is not so good.
 It would be better if we had “New”, “Open”, “Save” and “Close” buttons.
 This section describes how to put those buttons into the window.

 Screenshot of the file editor